stevencombs/retrocombs.github.io/_posts/2019/2019-10-19-the-auking-lcd-projector.md

   - auking
 ---

-A couple of years ago, we received the [Star Shower Window Wonderland](https://amzn.to/2J6VVHA) as a gift from family members who knew our love of holiday decorations.
+A couple of years ago, we received the [Star Shower Window Wonderland (#Ad)](https://amzn.to/2J6VVHA) as a gift from family members who knew our love of holiday decorations.
 We used this little single-use projector for both Halloween and Christmas.
 It served us faithfully by projecting several built-in holiday themed animated scenes at very low lumens (a measure of brightness for the projector).

 This year, we wanted to break away from the standard scenes provided and brighten up the image.
-I've become familiar with [sub-$100 projectors](https://amzn.to/2MSWTZa) by browsing Amazon and have been intrigued.
+I've become familiar with [sub-$100 projectors (#Ad)](https://amzn.to/2MSWTZa) by browsing Amazon and have been intrigued.
 I almost pulled the trigger several times this past year but kept telling myself that there was no way these inexpensive projectors would be worth the purchase.

 Toward the holiday season, I once again began thinking about these devices.
 I browsed the numerous listings of these tiny inexpensive projectors until my head was about to explode.
 I looked at brands, models, and reviews.
 I placed several projectors in my cart, removed them, then added others.
-In the end, I finally decided to purchase the [AuKing Mini Projector (Upgraded for 2019)](https://amzn.to/32Hhqq8).
+In the end, I finally decided to purchase the [AuKing Mini Projector (Upgraded for 2019) (#Ad)](https://amzn.to/32Hhqq8).

 ![The AuKing 2019 Mini Projector](https://www.stevencombs.com/images/posts/2019-10-19-AuKing/1.jpg)